ipfs/kubo/README.md

 Development version of go-ipfs is also on AUR under [go-ipfs-git](https://aur.archlinux.org/packages/go-ipfs-git/).
-You can install it using your favourite AUR Helper or manually from AUR.
+You can install it using your favorite AUR Helper or manually from AUR.

 #### Nix